 General.
 Determining date for refunds is based on the date the application for a refund is received by the Business Office.
-Refunds will not be made for yearbooks, parking permits, or installment fees without notification from the college/office responsible.
+Refunds will not be made for yearbooks, parking permits, or payment plan fees without notification from the appropriate office.
 Detection of errors during fee assessment is the responsibility of the student.